Mazuco/wazuh/README.md

-Arquivos e scripts do curso de Wazuh
+Wazuh Course Files and Scripts